Free life insurance quotes in minutes

 4. If you outlive the policy, it expires and you stop making premium payments.

-Pros and cons of level term life insurance
+What are the pros & cons of level term life insurance?

 Pros

 • It’s the cheapest form of life insurance for most people.
-Level term life is many times more affordable than a comparable whole life insurance policy.
+Level term life is much more affordable than a comparable whole life insurance policy.

 • It’s easy to manage.
-Level term insurance is low maintenance and doesn’t require much upkeep — you just have to continue making premium payments on time.
+Level term insurance is low-maintenance — you just have to continue making premium payments on time.

 • It allows you to budget and plan for the future.
-You can easily factor your life insurance into your budget because the premiums never change, and you can plan for the future just as easily because you know exactly how much money your loved ones will receive in the event of your absence.
+You can easily factor your life insurance into your budget because the premiums never change.
+You can plan for the future just as easily because you know exactly how much money your loved ones will receive in the event of your absence.

 Cons